unstoppabledomains/dev-docs/partner/domain-actions-guides/get-domain-action.md

 ## Example

-Here is an example request to retrieve the details of a domain action request with `domain action id` of `10`:
+Here is an example of a request that you can use to retrieve the details of a domain action request with a `domain action ID` of `10`:

 ### Request